frederic-perez/AmE-dictionary/data/idioms.md

 __cut out__ _Cutting out the negative influences._
 __cut someone or something off (short)__
 __cut someone some slack__ _Cut her some slack—she’s nervous!_
+__cut the cord__ Cease to rely on someone or something influential or supportive and begin to act independently.
+The image here is of the cutting of a baby’s umbilical cord at birth.
 __cut the line__
 __cut the spin__
 __cut ties with (someone)__ :five::hammer: _I was cutting ties without even knowing._